 How is the rune calendar calculated?

-The table above provides the general dates for each rune-half month but you will need to look at the astrological calendar for any given year to ascertain exactly when the transition takes place.
-I am not an astrologer and don’t offer birth month calculation but you will find astrological calendars out there which will help you calculate the transitions of the Zodiac for any given year and from their extrapolate the half-months.
+The table above provides the general dates for each rune-half month but reference to an astrological calendar for any given year is needed to ascertain exactly when the transition takes place.

 The runic hours